 The high concept is a concept (no pun intended) that is very relevant to people working or studying in creative fields.
-Since I take up the identity of a games design lecturer some of the time, I’ll be tackling this idea from the perspective of games design.
+In this article, we’ll be tackling this idea from the perspective of games design, though it is a relevant concept for any industry where you are trying to create a product or service that appeals to people.

 Let’s start with a simple definition of what a high concept is: it is the first thing you tell someone when they ask you what your game is about.
 Here are some traits a high concept should have: